 Why Did We Choose Barker Cabinets?

-The three main reasons we chose Barker Cabinets for our kitchen remodel were customization, quality, and price.
-We needed the cabinets to match the custom office/dining built-ins we had installed the previous year, but our budget did not have room for custom kitchen cabinets.
+In our 2015 kitchen remodel, we needed the cabinets to match the custom office/dining built-ins we had installed the previous year, but our budget did not have room for custom kitchen cabinets.
 We also needed flexible cabinet sizes to make the most of our kitchen’s limited space.

 Customization